The OA vs Archive 81: Which Cancelled Netflix Mystery Deserved More?

 The OA's Finale

 OA and Hap jump through a portal and land in a dimension where The OA is a TV show being filmed.
 Hap is walking around as "Jason Isaacs."
 OA is bleeding on set.
 Steve has followed them and recognises Hap.
 The screen goes black.
 The end.
-A five-season story was planned.
+A multi-season story was planned.
 We got two seasons and a fourth-wall-breaking cliffhanger that will never be resolved.

 Archive 81's Finale